 Dunnock Breeding & Nesting

-As with many birds, the nest is built exclusively by the female, constructed of twigs and moss and lined with moss and hair.
-Owing to their shy and timid nature, the dunnock's nest tends to be built within dense shrubs and hedges.
+As with many birds, the nest is built exclusively by the female and constructed of twigs and moss, lined with moss and hair.
+True to their shy and timid nature, the dunnock's nest tends to be built within dense shrubs and hedges.

-Breeding typically begins in April and the incubation period of eggs tends to be between 12-13 days, and then 11-12 fledge days thereafter.
+Dunnock breeding typically begins in April.
+The incubation period of eggs tends to be between 12-13 days, and then 11-12 fledge days thereafter.
 Dunnock eggs are around 19mm long and feature a glossy exterior sheen.
 After hatching, both parents are involved in the feeding of the young.
 Interestingly, other dunnocks cooperate to feed young dunnocks.